The Web address of this article is

 April 11, 2015

 new window.
 Other links will open an informational popup,

 browser's popup blocker or allow popups from this nonprofit Web site.

 Follow underlined links after

-This reprint validates a key premise in this nonprofit Web site - that
+This reprint is the second research study to validate a key premise in this nonprofit Web site - that

 people who don't reduce

 neglect, abandonment, and abuse die prematurely.
 See my

 comments after the article.

 are mine. -